 To get the roundest, fullest, and most aesthetic butt, there are no shortcuts.
 You will need to build genuinely strong and athletic hips.

 Strong hips aren’t just for show, and your training needs to reflect that.
-Aside from being more attractive, strong and athletic hips are also versatile.
+Aside from being more attractive, strong hips are also versatile.
 For optimal shape, size and roundness, you need to work your hip muscles through a large range of motion and using a wide variety of exercises that hit all the various muscles, and all the various fibres in those muscles.

 Understanding Your Glutes: The Maximus, Medius & Minimus

-Motion #1: Hip Extension
+Hip Motion #1: Hip Extension

 It looks like: Swinging your leg back behind you